featured image

 If work is undertaken to convert a non-residential property to residential, the builder may be able to charge VAT at the reduced rate of 5%.
 This also applies when renovating a property that has been empty for a number of years.

 The person acquiring the land for development in the above circumstances must give a certificate to the vendor notifying them that they will be dis-applying the option to tax.
 They must also state the reason why.
 DIY builders are an exception to this.
+The vendor can’t refuse the certificate if it is given before contracts are exchanged.
+They must then treat the building as a VAT exempt property.

 This can cause problems for the property investor if significant sums have been spent on the property and a large amount of input VAT is recovered.
 This is because some of this VAT may be repayable to HMRC.